'Blimey, you've accomplished in 36 hours what we've failed to accomplish in 17 years.'

 But there's also no job too big.
 This is the team planting the garden around a tree house at a property in Peterborough.

 Before going any further, here's a good opportunity to emphasise the nature of the kind of gardens we do.
 In terms of size, we can design anything from courtyards and city roof terraces, to country homes and estate gardens; no job is too big or small.
 It could be formal or it could be exotic, but within that spectrum the emphasis will always be on the sculptural: strong, eye-catching shapes, beautiful textures and bold use of plants.
 It's all to do with shape, shade, texture and definition - it's not just about colour.
-For instance, trying to have an engaging conversation with our founder, Angus, about colourful herbaceous borders could be an unrewarding experience; however, get him on avenues, pleached hedges, groves, outrageous topiary and serious jungles and things could get interesting.
+Trying to have an engaging conversation with our founder, Angus, about colourful herbaceous borders could be an unrewarding experience; however, get him on avenues, pleached hedges, groves, outrageous topiary and serious jungles and things could get interesting.
 In short, we only use our plants, so if you like the nursery, you'll like your garden.

 We rarely use drawings.
 The process is organic and customer-centred, with a hands on approach that ensures you're a part of the journey from start to finish.
 Below is an outline of the design process.